18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

-Anyhow, in part I am writing this kind of sappy reflection because I am frustrated with the lack of class consciousness and the way academic workers, both junior and senior, seem to gobble up university propaganda, but it's also just a reminder to myself and a signpost others can remind me of in the future.
+Anyhow, in part I am writing this kind of sappy reflection because I am frustrated with the lack of class consciousness and the way academic workers, both junior and senior, seem to gobble up university propaganda.
+But it's also just a reminder to myself and a signpost others can remind me of in the future.
 I don't think I will ever be free from having to make the choice between the interests of the university (in